parklab/NGSCheckMate/README.md

 ### Requirements
 #### Software environment
-* Unix/Linux System
+*Unix/Linux System
-* Python 2.6 or above
+*Python 2.6 or above
-* Samtools version 0.1.19 (required only for BAM input)
-* Bcftools version 0.1.19 (required only for BAM input)
-* R 3.1 or above (required only for image output of clustering dendrogram)
+*R 3.1 or above (required to generate a PDF of sample clustering dendrogram and a xgmml graphical output for sample clustering; see Output and Supporting scripts)

-#### Additional files
-* Required for BAM
+For the BAM module,
+*Samtools 0.1.19
+*Bcftools 0.1.19

 ```
 Human reference genome (hg19 or GRCh37 fasta file)
 A bed file(.bed) that lists the locations of selected SNPs (including in the package)